postmates/pystatsd/README.md

 import pystatsd

 # Increment a counter named foo.counter by 1
-pystatsd.increment("foo.counter", 1)
+pystatsd.increment("foo.counter")

-# Decrement the same counter by 10
+# Decrement the same counter by 1 with a sample rate of 0.5
-pystatsd.decrement("foo.counter", 10)
+pystatsd.decrement("foo.counter", 0.5)

 # Set the value of a gauge to 450
 pystatsd.set("foo.gauge", 450)

-# Increment and decrement the same gauge as before
-pystatsd.increment("foo.gauge", 100, gauge=True)
-pystatsd.decrement("foo.gauge", 10, gauge=True)

 # Measure a timing value
 pystatsd.timing("foo.timing", 300)